davepacheco/matty/README.md

 to evolve with no intention of maintaining compatibility.

 There are a number of other tools for collecting this data, most based on "hack\_28\_spider.pl".
-Matty exists because I found the performance and robustness wanting in the existing tools.
+I wrote this one because I found it annoying to deal with the configuration, performance, and robustness issues with these tools.

 **matty is not created or approved by MLB.
 Crawlers can have a significant performance impact on servers.
 Use responsibly, and at your own risk.**